 Before Google Maps and even GPS, people used magnetic compasses for over 900 years in order to reliably navigate around the world.

 Their longstanding and widespread use is owed to a combination of factors.
 From a usability or UX design standpoint, the compass is a work of genius.
-A compass will always point north, so a user needs only to orientate themselves based on the four main points north (N), south (S), west (W), and east (E).
+A compass will always point north, so a user needs only to orientate themselves based on the four main points: north (N), south (S), west (W), and east (E).
 You don’t need to know how to read or write to use a compass, which makes it accessible to all ages, classes, and nationalities.

-What’s a magnetic compass
+How a magnetic compass works

 The basic physical principle of the compass is magnetism.
 This fundamental physical phenomenon arises from the force between objects that produce magnetic fields that attract or repel other objects.

 The most familiar example of magnetism is a bar magnet, which is attracted to a magnetic field and can attract or repel other magnets.

 Every magnet has two poles, north, and south.
 Like poles repel, while opposite poles attract.
 This is something everyone probably experienced at least once in their lives while toying with refrigerator magnets pushed end to end.